tyohei/rl2e/README.md

-# Codes for "Reinforcement Learning: An Introduction 2nd edition" (Richard S. and Andrew G. Barto)
+# Codes for "Reinforcement Learning: An Introduction 2nd edition" (Richard S. Sutton and Andrew G. Barto)